dalya/WeirdestGalaxies/README.md

 # Outlier Detection Algorithm on Galaxy Spectra

-This reporisoty contains the basic outlier detection algorithm that we use to find the weirdest galaxies in the Sloan Digital Sky Survey (SDSS).
+This repository contains the basic outlier detection algorithm that we used to find the weirdest galaxies in the Sloan Digital Sky Survey (SDSS).
-We use unsupervised Random Forest (RF) algorithm to assign a similarity measure (or distance) between every pair of galaxy spectra in the SDSS.
-We then use the distance matrix to find the galaxies that have the largest distance, on average, from the rest of the galaxies in the sample, and define them as outliers.
+We used unsupervised Random Forest (RF) algorithm to assign a similarity measure (or distance) between every pair of galaxy spectra in the SDSS.
+We then used the distance matrix to find the galaxies that have the largest distance, on average, from the rest of the galaxies in the sample, and defined them as outliers.

 The repository contains an iPython notebook with step-by-step instructions to detect outliers on simulated, 2D, data.
 If you have trouble constructing your input data on which to perform outlier detection, please let us know (dalyabaron@gmail.com) and we will help!

-## Authours
+## Authors
 * Dalya Baron (TAU)
 * Dovi Poznanski (TAU)